 Now, you can able to see one line for each

 cohort that you specified.
-Check out our example now – we see the
+Check out the example now – you see the

 Revenue contributed by users of each referral source,

 grouped by the number of months between their first order and any subsequent order.
-We also added a
+The example also added a

 Cumulative perspective to see the

-cohorts' aggregate growth - take a look at the results table for more granularity.
+cohorts' aggregate growth - look at the results table for more granularity.